chapmankyle/amazon-challenge/README.md

 The same is true for `425322`, since `42 x 5322 = 223524`, and also for `57982563`, since `579825 x 63 = 36528975`.

-Positive integers larger than `9` which have this property when written in decimal are called cranky.
+Positive integers larger than `9` which have this property when written in decimal are called **cranky**.

 The sum of all cranky integers smaller than `10^6` is `1778723`.